edwinb/Blodwen/README.md

   annotation of erased types, and linear types.
 + `let` bindings are now more expressive, and can be used to define pattern matching functions locally.
++ Names which are in scope in a type are also always in scope in the body of the corresponding definition.
 + Better inference.
 Holes are global to a source file, rather than local to a definition, meaning that some holes can be left in function types to be inferred by the type checker.
 This also gives better inference for the types